-Created by Ian one year ago
+Created by Ian 2 years ago

 I miss Mike as my friend and colleague of over 40 years.
 I first saw, but did not meet, Mike at one of the talks he gave on scallop eyes at the Zoology Department in Cambridge.
 I found it outstanding in clarity and originality – an opinion confirmed by the fact that an eminent female member of staff did not congratulate him on the clarity of his talk: the kiss of death she so often delivered during the stunned silence following a deadly seminar.
 I first met Mike when I was interviewed by Richard Andrew and members of Biology and Experimental Psychology for a lectureship in Neurobiology at the University of Sussex at the end of 1969.
 It was wonderful to discover that he and I shared common interests and approaches to the study of sensory neuroscience, although his bits (eyes) were around the corner from my bits (ears).
 We were also both keen gardeners and fascinated by wild orchids.
 The South Downs are covered in them from spring to early summer.
 Annoyingly, he had a spectacular lizard orchid in his front garden at the White House on Cuilfail, where we were neighbours for many very happy years.
 The lizard orchid appeared every year for a long time until my suppressed fantasy, which involved a bottle of biodeath, may have materialized.